AhmedRedaG/AhmedRedaG/README.md

 - 🔭 Currently working on expanding my backend development expertise
 - 🌱 Learning more about system design and microservices architecture
 - 💡 Open to collaborating on interesting backend projects
-- 🎯 2025 Goals: Contribute more to open source projects
+- 🎯 2025 Goals:
+  - Land an internship to gain real-world development experience
+  - Work on production-level projects to understand development processes

 ## Tech Stack